532725/532725.github.io/README.md

 To save even more space, I then used FileMind QuickFix to remove unnecessary EXIF metadata from the .jpg files outputted by XnView.

+If there is a new TRIPLE member logo, either replace the file 000_75px.jpg in the repository, or add a new file to the repository and change the URL in cell I2 accordingly.

 Spreadsheet:

 The highlighted columns must be filled in manually with the appropriate information, then the spreadsheet will automatically generate an HTML string in Column S that can be added to the HTML code to accomodate the new TRIPLE member or member logo.